whall411/WHall_Portfolio/01 EDA/README.md

-This is a folder for my EDA projects.
+This is a folder for my Data Analysis projects.